justcoding121/titanium-web-proxy/README.md

 ### Development environment

 #### Windows
-* Visual Studio Code as IDE for .NET Core
+* Visual Studio Code as IDE for .NET
-* Visual Studio 2022 as IDE for .NET Framework/.NET Core
+* Visual Studio 2022 as IDE for .NET Framework/.NET

 #### Mac OS
-* Visual Studio Code as IDE for .NET Core
+* Visual Studio Code as IDE for .NET
 * Visual Studio 2022 as IDE for Mono

 #### Linux
-* Visual Studio Code as IDE for .NET Core
+* Visual Studio Code as IDE for .NET
 * Mono develop as IDE for Mono

 ### Usage